sublimetext-io/docs.sublimetext.io/docs/guide/extensibility/syntax/tutorial.md

 sometimes you'll want to target a larger portion of your source code that is clearly delimited by start and end marks.

+From [the synopsis of how syntax engines work][syndef-work], you'll remember that the array of rules to match on can be changed by manipulating the stack of [contexts](index.md#contexts).
 Literal strings enclosed by quotation marks or other delimiting constructs are better dealt with by push and pop rules.
-This is a skeleton for one of these rules that pushes an anonymous context:
+This is a skeleton for one of these rules that pushes an anonymous context, namely one that doesn't have an identifier in `contexts`.

 ```yaml
 - match: